zine-eddine303/obsidian-notes/Market research/Notes.md

 # Analysis
 - Most of the competitors provide multiple services: web design and development, app development, marketing...
 And others that they most likely upsell with these services, like: SEO, ads...
 Example:  https://site.tassyir.net/
 - Many websites of clients get neglected/down after being delivered
+	- DISCLAMER: Some of these are down because they dont use the domain anymore, they currently use .dz, example: allianceassurances.com => allianceassurances.com.dz
 	- https://www.algeriayp.com/company/13332/AMRIS_Consulting
 	- https://www.algeriayp.com/company/13313/ixpert_academy
 	- https://www.algeriayp.com/company/13228/Regal_Certification_Pvt_Ltd